sjinno/sjinno.github.io/content/blog/ssh-basics.md

 /home/<your_username>/.ssh/id_rsa_work
 ```

-Now, when you run `$ ls -la ~/.ssh`, you should see the following output or something similar:
+Now, when you run `ls -la ~/.ssh`, you should see the following output or something similar:

 ```
 -rw-------  1 user_name user_name  1766 Jul  7  2018 id_rsa